 SVL is incorporated in British Virgin Islands and has a warrants agreement with PT Umine Energy Indonesia ("Umine") to exercise 179,611 shares or equal to 15.23% of Umine shares.
 Umine is a group of coal companies in Indonesia.
-This warrants agreement may be exercised on or after the Initial Public Offering ("IPO") of the subsidiary of Umine until February 21, 2017.
+This warrants agreement may be exercised on or after the Initial Public Offering ("IPO") of the subsidiary of Umine and will expire on February 21, 2017.

-On November 28, 2014, SVL entered into an amended and restated warrants agreement with Umine that revised the warrants to be exerciseable on or after the IPO of the subsidiary of Umine or February 21, 2019, whichever date is earlier.
+On November 28, 2014, SVL entered into an amended and restated warrants agreement with Umine that revised the warrants to be exercisable on or after the IPO of the subsidiary of Umine or February 21, 2019, whichever date is earlier.

-In 2017 and 2016, management calculated the fair value of its investment in SVL using the discounted cash flows and determined increase on its investment mainly due to increase in coal price which resulted to unrealized gain on change in fair value amounting to US\$ 2.7 million and US\$ 3.5 million, respectively, recognized in other comprehensive income.
+In 2017, management calculated the fair value of its investment in SVL using the discounted cash flows and determined increase on its investment mainly due to increase in coal price.